 Our big house in Michigan was in a sale contract and John looked at this house the day it hit the MLS.
 It sits on THE main street in town, and just up the hill a block from the coffee shop, the yummy eats, cute stores, and street fairs.
 Because we had just gone into contract on the sale of the big house, we hadn’t gotten pre-approved yet.
 We got that ball rolling and two days after the house on the hill was listed – sold.

-What I loved about it; it had a fireplace--something on my wish list that I don't have in my urban cottage.
+What I loved about it; it had a fireplace–something on my wish list that I don’t have in my urban cottage.
 It had wood floors throughout.
 The kitchen was a hot mess.
-Well, there really wasn't a kitchen - starting from zero, in my favorite room of the house, got me super excited.
+Well, there really wasn’t a kitchen – starting from zero, in my favorite room of the house, got me super excited.
 It had a garage.

 Why I’m happy we missed out: I can’t think of anything.
 I think this would have been a great house for us.

 This was the one that got away.
-We were in contract for over a month on this one.
+We were under contract for over a month on this one.
 It was $100k more than we were willing to spend but, it had a money maker attached.
-This cutie was rumored to be an old country store in the late 1800's.
+This cutie was rumored to be an old country store in the late 1800’s.
 It was (mostly) updated and had a studio apartment in the back.
 We had planned to use the studio as our moneymaker to offset the outrageous mortgage.
 I was really excited to throw my entrepreneurial spirit into our new backyard business!
-Forty-five days into the sale, we were at the appraisal stage and it did not appraise--by a lot!
+Forty-five days into the sale, we were at the appraisal stage and it did not appraise–by a lot!
 The seller would not budge on the price.
 Bye bye, to the business idea (and cute house).